Table of Contents

 Using public buses from Kandy to Colombo

 Using public buses to go to Kandy is another effective option against expensive taxis, but it time consuming compared to train travel or travel by private transport.
 Kandy is the logistics hub in the mountain, therefore, Kandy can be accessed by direct buses from all major cities in the island.
-Getting around in Kandy by bus helps you to save money though it might demand you more time than other transport options.
+Getting around in Kandy by bus helps you to save money through it might demand you more time than other transport options.

 Public buses available with air-conditioning but the rates of the air-conditioned buses are double the rates of buses without air-conditioning.
 Time taken to travel from Colombo to Kandy by public bus is around 4 hours because they make frequent stops when passengers are getting off and getting on.
-Busses are available 24 hours a day and leave destination of Colombo and vice a versa at a predefined schedule.
+Busses are available 24 hours a day and leave the destination of Colombo and vice a Versa at a predefined schedule.
 There is a large number of buses plying between Colombo and Kandy each day and at least one bus leaves each destination every 30 minutes.